pterodactyl/documentation/community/customization/wings.md

 In order to make changes to wings we recommend forking it to keep your own git version making upgrades easier. <br />
 :::tip Editing Files
 We do not provide a guide at the current time on what files to edit to get certain results.
-This guide expects a basic knowledge of the `go` language
+This guide expects a basic knowledge of the `Go` language
 :::

 ## Building Wings